Yes it’s true that the blood pressure drug Lisinopril can cause you to pass out.

 That’s a tough situation to be in: hearing you have high blood pressure but that the medication for this can cause a blackout.

-That’s a hairy position for a person to be in: Being told that they need a drug such as Lisinopril to lower their blood pressure (or increase the “squeezing” ability of their heart), but that the drug can also cause them to black out.
+So imagine being told that you need a drug such as Lisinopril to lower your high blood pressure (or increase the “squeezing” ability of your heart) — but that this drug can also cause you to black out as a side effect.

 “Yes, Lisinopril can cause blackouts if the person is very sensitive to the medication, meaning their blood pressure drops significantly in response to the medication, and such a precipitous drop can cause one to suddenly black out,” says Dr. Sameer Sayeed, a cardiologist at ColumbiaDoctors of Somers, NY.